 Restrict cookies, candy, pies, cakes to an occasional treat.
 Read ingredient labels on canned fruits, chicken nuggets, baked beans and other processed foods for added sugar or high-fructose corn syrup.
 Learn about healthy food brands.

 Don’t rely on counting calories to lose or maintain your weight.
 If you eat 1200 calories a day worth of cookies and potato chips, you won’t get all the nutrients you need and be more tempted to overeat.
-Concentrate on the proper mix of food groups and nutrients protein, healthy fats, carbs, and important vitamins and minerals – B vitamins, magnesium Vitamin C, etc. You don’t have to get a master’s degree in nutrition, but become familiar with what you need and what healthy foods contain those nutrients.
+Concentrate on the proper mix of food groups and nutrients -protein, healthy fats, carbs, and important vitamins and minerals.
+Make sure you get enough B vitamins, magnesium, Vitamin C, etc., from the foods you eat.
+You don’t have to get a master’s degree in nutrition, but become familiar with what you need and what healthy foods contain those nutrients.

 So when you decide to eat a healthier, sugar-free diet, look at a few things.